Kareem1921/odin-recipes/README.md

 # odin-recipes

-Simple recipe website programmed purely in HTML
+Simple recipe website used to practice fundamentals of HTML and CSS.